Helping Michigan communities determine how to maximize the impact of opioid settlement dollars

 But, individual municipalities will need to determine how to use funding to best address community-specific priorities.

-4) Provide local decisionsmakers with Michigan’s established criteria for spending settlement funds.
+- Provide local decisions makers with Michigan’s established criteria for spending settlement funds.

 - Partner with Michigan’s research universities, the State of Michigan, and local municipal organizations to coordinate efforts and develop a foundation for a technical assistance infrastructure for local efforts.